Toilet training: signs that children are ready

 It’s easier to stay home for a few days when you start toilet training, but you’ll probably have to go out at some stage.

-It’s best to take a spare change of underpants and clothes for your child when you’re out, until your child is very confident about using the toilet.
-It’s also a good idea to carry plastic bags for wet or soiled clothes.
+Wherever you’re going, it’s a good idea to check where the nearest toilet is.
+It’s also helpful to have a spare change of underpants and clothes for your child when you’re out.
+You might also need a waterproof or plastic bag for wet or soiled clothes.

-Setbacks and accidents while toilet training
+Accidents and setbacks while toilet training

-Here are ideas to help avoid accidents:
+Here are ideas to help with avoiding accidents:

 - Try to make sure the potty or toilet is always easy to get to and use.